Cornell-MAE-UG/fa25-portfolio-charlottewastaken/_projects/2025-statics-portfolio.md

 </div>

 I oriented my design as shown in the sketch, with the bar and actuator both fixed to pin supports on the ground, and attached to each other at a third pin support, C. The weight was hung from the bar, attached at the bar's highest point in order to optimize the weight's final height.
-I selected the IMA 22 actuator because it had the highest force to length ratio among the actuators that were short enough to fit in the design space.
-The IMA 22 can support up to 36kN, and has a maximum length of 50cm.
+I selected the IMA ("Integrated Servo Actuator") because it had the highest force to length ratio among the actuators that were short enough to fit in the design space.
+The IMA can support up to 36kN, and has a maximum length of 50cm.

 I chose to extend the actuator to its full length of 50cm to optimize the final height of the weight, and I chose for the bar to also have a length of 50cm in order to simplify the preliminary design geometry for analysis.
 With this decided, the next step was to determine the optimal distance between the two ground pin supports, A and B.